Announcing a New Affiliation Matching Strategy in the ROR API

 After nearly a year of planning and community input, we are thrilled to release a beta version of ROR's first major schema and API update, which is open to the public for testing through October 16, 2023.

-By Amanda French and Liz Krzarnich
+By Amanda French and Liz Krznarich

 We’ve run several calls for feedback in 2022, but here’s one you’ll definitely want to chime in on: our draft proposal of major changes to the ROR data model for schema version 2.